San Isidro, Bohol

 This town is quite unique because it is the only town covered by the 2nd District surrounded by towns of the 1st District.
+San Isidro is 31 km from Tagbilaran.

 The town of San Isidro, Bohol celebrates its feast on May 15, to honor the town patron Saint Isidore the Laborer.

 Geography

 Barangays

+San Isidro is politically subdivided into 12 barangays.
+Each barangay consists of puroks and some have sitios.

-San Isidro comprises 12 barangays.
-Of these, only Poblacion is classified as urban and the rest are rural.
+Currently, Barangay Poblacion is classified as urban and the rest are rural.